MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 ### 4) Update the Vagrantfile ###

+> [!IMPORTANT]
-IMPORTANT: You must either change the box names in the Vagrant file or destroy any relevant boxes.
+> You must either change the box names in the Vagrant file or destroy any relevant boxes.
 Vagrant gets a lot of efficiency by relying on cached copies of things, so make sure you clean out anything you can.
 You can change `version_date` as a simple way to change the